charlieegan3/personal-website/source/blog/2013-06-29-fragments.html.markdown

 It’s just a pain - and it must be even more of a pain for developers trying to get everything working everywhere.

-While it would be extremely unfair to say that all Apple Devices run the latest iOS and apps there is something of a greater clarity in their upgrade system.
-Every year a device is likely to get dropped and that’s that.
-Hoping that you upgrade as many users do they soldier on - and it’s winning them the game.
+While it would be unfair to say that all Apple Devices run the latest iOS; it's in a much better state.
+Every year a device is likely to get dropped and that’s all there is to it.

-Apple may not be shipping the device to the same levels as the big Android players but in terms of revenue it’s still clearly on top.
-And certainly when it comes to app sales they’re remaining the clear winner.